Mohyoo/Ayah-Verse/README.md

 2) Super light, no UI, just a tray icon.
 3) For now, it should only work on Gnome.

+# Installation for Windows:
+1) Just download the portable zip file from the release page.

+# Installation for Linux:
 # Requirements (Python libraries):
 1) setproctitle
 2) notifypy